-46. Sergeant Benoit continued to observe Massimino and told Admitted.
-Sergeant Frank Laone, who was on duty as the desk sergeant at that time, to view the surveillance cameras to observe Mr. Massimino's actions as well.
-(Exhibit 2, Benoit Affidavit ¶12).
-47. Sergeant Frank Laone thereafter came outside to further Admitted. investigate and both Sergeants Laone and Benoit approached Mr. Massimino who continued recording with his camcorder.
-(Exhibit 2, Benoit Affidavit ¶13; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-48. Sergeants Laone and Benoit asked Mr. Massimino what he See No. 24 supra.
-Admitted in part.
-Mr. was doing to which he replied that he was a journalist and Massimino first told Defendants that he was was filming content for a story.
-(Exhibit 2, Benoit Affidavit "getting footage" and "getting content for a ¶14; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino story."
-Video at 6:40-7:03.
-He later stated, "I'm Video). a journalist getting content for a story."
-Id. at 7:11.
-49. Mr. Massimino was asked several times by Sergeants Benoit Denied.
-Defendants' requests were for "ID" and and Laone for credentials to prove he was a photographer or "identification"; they did not specify if that member of the media.
-He was also asked to provide photo meant media "credentials" or "photo identification several times, but continuously refused. identification" (or something else).
-Video, 6:40- (Exhibit 2, Benoit Affidavit ¶15; Exhibit 3, Laone Affidavit end. ¶19; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-50. Mr. Massimino stated several times that "he knows his rights Admitted in part.
-Mr. Massimino stated that he and did not need to show identification," but Sergeant Laone was "not going to provide ID."
-Video 6:40-end. said to him that there was "reasonable suspicion" to detain As to the remainder, the video speaks for itself. him and for him to provide identification based upon his suspicious activities including his videotaping of sensitive areas of the building and safety concerns, but he again refused to produce media credentials or any form of identification.
-(Exhibit 2, Benoit Affidavit ¶16; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-51. Sergeant Benoit, in his fourteen years of police experience, Admitted. has not seen anyone clearly recording the daily operations of the police department as Mr. Massimino was doing.
-(Exhibit 2, Benoit Affidavit ¶17).
-52. In Benoit's experience, all media personnel with whom the Admitted. police department interacts, on and around police property, always provide media credentials.
-(Exhibit 2, Benoit Affidavit ¶18).
-53. Both Sergeants Benoit and Laone's level of suspicion was Admitted in part.
-Defendants' requests were for raised when Keith Massimino, who identified himself as a "ID" and "identification"; they did not specify if journalist, refused to provide any credentials and/or that meant "credentials" or "photo identification to substantiate his claim as a journalist or identification" (or something else).
-Video, 6:40- member of the media.
-(Exhibit 2, Benoit Affidavit ¶19; end.
-Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-54. Prior to Benoit's encounter with Mr. Massimino, he had no Admitted. prior contact with him and did not know who Massimino was and he had no way to verify his claim that he was a journalist getting content for a story without some form of identification.
-(Exhibit 2, Benoit Affidavit ¶20).
+Laone, who was on duty as the desk sergeant at that time, to view the surveillance cameras to observe Mr. Massimino's actions as well.
+(Exhibit 2, Benoit Affidavit ¶12) - 47.
+Sergeant Frank Laone thereafter came outside to further investigate and both Sergeants Laone and Benoit approached Mr. Massimino who continued recording with his camcorder.
+(Exhibit 2, Benoit Affidavit ¶13; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 48.
+Sergeants Laone and Benoit asked Mr. Massimino what he was doing to which he replied that he was a journalist and was filming content for a story.
+(Exhibit 2, Benoit Affidavit ¶14; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 49.
+Mr. Massimino was asked several times by Sergeants Benoit and Laone for credentials to prove he was a photographer or member of the media.
+He was also asked to provide photo identification several times, but continuously refused.
+(Exhibit 2, Benoit Affidavit ¶15; Exhibit 3, Laone Affidavit ¶19; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 50.
+Mr. Massimino stated several times that "he knows his rights and did not need to show identification," but Sergeant Laone said to him that there was "reasonable suspicion"

+to detain him and for him to provide identification based upon his suspicious activities including his videotaping of sensitive areas of the building and safety concerns, but he again refused to produce media credentials or any form of identification.
+(Exhibit 2, Benoit Affidavit ¶16; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video)

+- 51. Sergeant Benoit, in his fourteen years of police experience, has not seen anyone clearly recording the daily operations of the police department as Mr. Massimino was doing.
+(Exhibit 2, Benoit Affidavit ¶17) - 52.
+In Benoit's experience, all media personnel with whom the police department interacts, on and around police property, always provide media credentials.
+(Exhibit 2, Benoit Affidavit ¶18) - 53.
+Both Sergeants Benoit and Laone's level of suspicion was raised when Keith Massimino, who identified himself as a journalist, refused to provide any credentials and/or identification to substantiate his claim as a journalist or member of the media.
+(Exhibit 2, Benoit Affidavit ¶19; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 54.
+Prior to Benoit's encounter with Mr. Massimino, he had no prior contact with him and did not know who Massimino was and he had no way to verify his claim that he was a journalist getting content for a story without some form of identification.
+(Exhibit 2, Benoit Affidavit ¶20) - 55.
+Had Mr. Massimino identified himself, Benoit and Laone would have continued their investigation by checking about Keith Massimino through NCIC, COLLECT in-house for warrants, protective orders, past arrests, background checks and other past history which would have been very helpful in alleviating the situation and documenting what he was doing.
+(Exhibit 2, Benoit Affidavit ¶21)